 Excess sugar eventually affects every organ in the body.
 Initially, it is stored in the liver in the form of glucose (glycogen).
 Since the liver’s capacity is limited, a daily intake of refined sugar (above the required amount of natural sugar) soon makes the liver expand like a balloon.

 When the liver is filled to its maximum capacity, the excess glycogen is returned to the blood, which is taken to every part of the body and stored in the most inactive areas: the belly, the buttocks, the breasts and the thighs, as body fat.

-Bee’s Note: All of the body’s sugar requirements (about 1-2 teaspoons per day) can be obtained from proteins and fats, since 58% of protein and 10% of fat can change into glucose within the body.
+Bee’s Note: All of the body’s sugar requirements (about 1-2 teaspoons per day) can be obtained from proteins (meats and eggs) and healthy fats (unrefined coconut oil, butter, lard, goose and chicken fat, and other naturally occurring animal fats), because 58% of protein and 10% of fat can change into glucose by the liver as needed.